 ‘A human torso concealed in a plastic container’: Sanford Health sued for inappropriate handling of medical waste

-BISMARCK, N.D.
-(KFYR) - A company that deals in medical waste has filed a lawsuit against Sanford Health.
+FARGO, N.D.
+(Valley News Live) - A company that deals in medical waste has filed a lawsuit against Sanford Health.

 Monarch Waste Technologies is a company that disposes of Sanford Health’s medical waste, like infectious and biohazardous material.
 Monarch is suing Sanford and a company overseen by Sanford, Healthcare Environmental Services, otherwise known as HES or HESI, for inappropriate handling and delivery of regulated medical waste.

 A lawsuit filed in Cass County district court says HES, and by extension Sanford Health, engaged in “surreptitious activities early in the morning, before Monarch staff arrived, designed to falsely show that Monarch has mismanaged the medical waste at the treatment facility.”
 Monarch says HES violated state law by delivering a “human torso concealed in a plastic container” to Monarch.
 Monarch also says a HES employee signed the delivery documents for receipt of the torso, which should have been done by a Monarch employee.
-Your News Leader asked the CEO of Monarch if they ever deal with human remains.
+Valley News Live sister-station KFYR asked the CEO of Monarch if they ever deal with human remains.

 “Never, it’s against protocols, it’s against every part of regulations as we run facilities throughout the country.
 Typically, recognizable body parts that big, like a torso with things cut off, that goes to proper treatment for a crematorium, not through a shredder.
 And especially when it’s done under cover of us not knowing.
 It’s just disturbing,” said David Cardenas, CEO of Monarch Waste Technologies.